OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 You, as a freelance independent contractor, are your own boss, and so are the sole determiner of what you choose to charge for your services and how you calculate your fee.
 However, any moving companies considering hiring you can decline to offer you a job if you are charging more than they are willing to pay.
 And you can decline any job offers that are offering less than what you want to accept as your minimum fee.
 In other words, your fee must be negotiated and pre-agreed upon between you and the Lead moving company of a job appointment prior to you accepting the job appointment.

-TOTAL: $27/hr common for high skilled, on time, & hard working work.
+$27/hr for high skilled, reliably on time, driver's license, & hard working work.

 #9) BORROWED LEAD

-If you are ACE certified by AGMC, have a valid driver's license, are usually a Lead on other AGMC referred jobs, and you bring a full Standard moving equipment set* to help on another Lead's job, this is considered you being a "borrowed Lead", and the default pay is $30/hr (unless pre-agreed otherwise).
+If you are ACE certified, have a valid driver's license, are usually a Lead on other AGMC referred jobs, and you bring a full Standard moving equipment set* to help on another Lead's job, this is considered you being a "borrowed Lead", and the default pay is $30/hr (unless pre-agreed otherwise).

-Each contractor's paid clock starts after that contractor has arrived at their first scheduled job start location AND clocked in (sent a "at customer's" or "c" text to AGMC at the customer's location, or a "at U-Haul" or "u" text at a U-Haul location), although if arriving early the contractor does not get paid for time prior to the scheduled start time.
+Each contractor's paid clock starts only on or after the scheduled job start time, after that contractor has arrived at their first scheduled job start location AND clocked in with AGMC.
+Clocking in requires the moving helper to send a text to AGMC indicating their arrival, sent at the time of arrival, not some time later.
+The clock in text should indicate the location of arrival, such as a "at customer's" or "c" text to AGMC when first arriving at the customer's scheduled location, or a "at U-Haul" or "u" text when arriving at a U-Haul location.
 The paid clock ends when a contractor has moved the customer's last item, minus any breaks they took during the job.
-The paid clock adds round trip drive time only for any jobs going outside the Eugene and Springfield city limits.
+The paid clock adds round-trip drive time only for any jobs going outside the Eugene and Springfield city limits.
 Paid hours do not count the time putting equipment away, wasted or unproductive work time, or time spent on non-customer serving projects such as fixing tires, using the bathroom, personal phone calls or break times.
 Times can be rounded in the customer's favor to a whole 15 minute (quarter hour) increment.
 All paid hours are calculated at the number of the contractor's customer-serving hours that are counted on the customer's bill, not necessarily the real-world hours spent around a job site.

 #13) PAYING THE CREW

 The default understanding is that it is the Lead's choice to pay the crew by either cash, check or Cash App.
 That means in order for a helper to be able to accept a job through AGMC's booking help, a helper must be willing to accept which ever of these three payment forms the Lead chooses to use to pay the crew.
-If a contractor helper wants to accept only cash (or any other payment form or payment understanding), he must negotiate that condition with the Lead prior to accepting a job appointment with that Lead.
+If a contractor helper wants to accept only cash, he must negotiate that condition with the Lead prior to accepting a job appointment with that Lead.
 The exception is that if a customer pays a group tip in cash for the Lead to pass along to the crew, the Lead must pass that cash tip, in cash, along to the crew, simply because that's the agreement the customer is assuming they have with the Lead when handing him a group tip in cash.

 The Lead should normally be paying the crew right at the end of the job.
 But the Lead doesn't technically owe the crew their pay until after the customer pays the bill for that job and that payment form clears.
 Sometimes the customer doesn't pay right away, and sometimes it can take a while for checks to clear.
 Once a customer pays the bill and that payment form clears, the Lead only has a 24 hour deadline after that to let the crew know the bill was paid and to make the crew's payment available for the crew to receive.
 So once in a while there might be a delay in getting paid for a job, and a helper should only accept jobs through AGMC's booking help if they are OK with this possible occasional delay.
-However, delays of the Lead paying the crew beyond this deadline add 5% per day late added to the amount of crew-pay owed, maxing out at double the original amount in twenty days.
-This 5% per day late penalty does not apply to simple mistakes or honestly forgotten payments, so a one time reminder to the Lead and AGMC at or after the deadline time is required to get the late payment penalty fee clock started.
+However, delays of the Lead paying the crew beyond this deadline add 5% per day late added to the amount of crew-pay owed by the Lead, maxing out at double the original amount in twenty days.
+This 5% per day late penalty does not apply to simple mistakes or honestly forgotten payments when the moving helper has not made even a small effort to collect, so a one time reminder test (of a payment being late) sent to both the Lead and AGMC at or after the deadline time is required to get the late payment penalty fee clock started.

 14) PICK UP & DROP OFF OF UHAUL TRUCK